port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty.md

 ### Ingest data into Port

-To ingest Pagerduty objects using the [integration configuration](#configuration-structure), you can follow the steps below:
+To ingest PagerDuty objects using the [integration configuration](#configuration-structure), you can follow the steps below:

 1. Go to the DevPortal Builder page.
-2. Select a blueprint you want to ingest using Pagerduty.
+2. Select a blueprint you want to ingest using PagerDuty.
 3. Choose the **Ingest Data** option from the menu.
-4. Select Pagerduty under the Incident management category.
+4. Select PagerDuty under the Incident management category.
 5. Modify the [configuration](#configuration-structure) according to your needs.
 6. Click `Resync`.